morgunova-katya/morgunova-katya.github.io/_pages/about.md

 My research focuses on syntax and syntax-semantics interface.
 I also do fieldwork and experimental research.
 My most recent projects concern a number of puzzles in Russian, including A'-movement, islands, complementizer-trace effect, covert modality and syntax of modal predicates.

 I am from a Russian city Ulyanovsk.
-Lenin was born there and it also has a cool view of the Volga River.
-Aside from linguistics, I like watching films (check out my <a href="https://letterboxd.com/simbir/">letterboxd</a>), swimming, biking and drinking fancily brewed coffee.
+Vladimir Lenin was born there and it also has a beautiful view of the Volga River.
+Aside from linguistics, I like watching films (check out my <a href="https://letterboxd.com/simbir/">letterboxd</a>), swimming and biking.